aws-samples/amazon-cloudwatch-dashboard-automation/README.md

 Figure 1: Solution architecture
 <h2><strong>Solution steps and deployment</strong></h2>
+The solution architecture above shows the following components and steps:
 <ol>
  	<li>In accounts X, Y, and Z, set up cross-account functionality in CloudWatch to share data with the monitoring account.</li>
  	<li>In the monitoring account, set up cross-account functionality in CloudWatch to access the shared data from accounts X, Y, and Z.</li>